ethanavelar/Dark-Elementary/README.md

 # Grantheon
-Plank theme for elementary os freya.
+Plank theme made to go with the dark theme for elementary os freya.